-To preserve sufficient time for the Board to conduct its business, any person appearing before the Board is expected to follow these guidelines:
+The individuals appearing before the Board are expected to follow these guidelines:

 - 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President. - 2.
 Identify oneself and be brief.
-Ordinarily, the time for any one person to address the Board during public participation shall be limited to three minutes.
-In unusual circumstances, and when an individual has made a request to speak for a longer period of time, the person may be allowed to speak for more than three minutes. - 3.
-Observe, when necessary and appropriate, the: - a.
-Shortening of the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; - b.
-Expansion of the overall minimum of 30 minutes for public participation and/or the 20-minute minimum total length of time for any one subject; and/or - c.
-Determination of procedural matters regarding public participation not otherwise covered in Board policy. - 4.
-No one should address individual personnel or individual student matters. - 5.
-Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property.
+Ordinarily, comments shall be limited to 3 minutes.
+In unusual circumstances, and when an individual has made a request in advance to speak for a longer period of time, the individual may be allowed to speak for more than 3 minutes. - 3.
+Observe the Board President's decision to shorten public comment to conserve time and give the maximum number of individuals an opportunity to speak. - 4.
+Observe the Board President's decision to determine procedural matters regarding public participation not otherwise covered in Board policy. - 5.
+No one should address individual personnel or individual student matters. - 6.
+Conduct oneself with respect and civility toward others and otherwise abide by Board policy, 8:30, Visitors to and Conduct on School Property.